 Kalanchoe Distribution, Habitat, and Ecology

-Many species are also popular food sources for the caterpillar form of the Red Pierrot Butterfly.
-Many are also toxic, while others have been ingredients in traditional medicines.
+Furthermore, a few varieties of Kalanchoe reproduce asexually.
+In addition to this, at least one flora in the grouping is air plant and thus reproduces vegetatively.
+Many species further play important roles in their local ecosystems.
+That’s because they are popular food sources for the caterpillar form of the Red Pierrot Butterfly.
+Finally, many also remain toxic, while others have been ingredients in traditional medicines.